UO-CS322/cs322-f24/week7/duckies/DockerCompose.md

 In your terminal, navigate to your project directory (where the `docker-compose.yml` file is located) and run:

 ```bash
 docker-compose up --build
 ```

 This command will:

-1. Build the Flask application image based on the provided Dockerfile.
+1. Build the Flask application image based on the provided `Dockerfile`.
 2. Pull the MongoDB image if it isn't already available.
 3. Create and start both the `web` and `db` services.